arconnectio/landing/outstatic/content/knowledge-base-articles/how-to-update-the-version-of-arconnect.md

 ---
-title: 'How to update the version of ArConnect'
+title: 'Browser Extension - How to update the version of ArConnect'
 status: 'published'
 author:
   name: 'ArConnect Team'